 Anyone can register for free and set an individualized plan across three primary categories: business development, career advancement, or basic internet use.
 Marketing 4.0 in the digital economy: Moving from traditional to digital marketing.
 From segmentation and targeting to customer community confirmation Traditionally, marketing always starts with segmentation—a practice of dividing the market into homogenous groups based on their geographic, demographic, psychographic, and behavioral profiles.

+Funding to help small businesses jump in to the digital economy Sunshine Coast.
 Digital economy: What is Modi government's cashless drive all about? - The Financial Express.
 The payments system was launched in August 2016 by state-run National Payments Corporation of India, but its adoption by banks and customers remained sluggish.

 India’s has launched a slew of electronic systems to encourage its 1.2 billion people to rely less on cash, and adopt digital services to buy everything from groceries to fuel.
 Here is an overview of India’s cash-less initiatives.
 United Payments Interface (UPI) The real push for UPI came after Prime Minister Narendra Modi launched the flagship UPI app called BHIM on Dec.
 30. Big data lab to boost digital economy - Business.
 India a great destination for building digital economy infrastructure: Payoneer CEO Scott Galit.
 The world is shifting towards digital economy and it is changing countries and people across the globe.

 Digital transformation is altering the way organisations work and is contributing in reshaping the global economy altogether.
 Digital transformation has also changed the modes of payment globally making it easy, cashless and hassle-free.